Cullompton Neighbourhood Plan

 What are the next steps for the Cullompton Neighbourhood Plan?

 Following the independent examination of the Cullompton Neighbourhood Plan, Mid Devon District Council has determined that the plan, as modified to incorporate the Examiner’s recommendations, should proceed to a Referendum.
-Further details of this decision can be found in the decision statement below:
+In accordance with Neighbourhood Planning regulations, the Referendum will ask voters within the neighbourhood plan area (Cullompton Parish) whether they support the Neighbourhood Plan.
+If more than 50% of voters are in favour of the plan, the District Council must bring it into force.
+This would mean that the Cullompton Neighbourhood Plan becomes part of the statutory development plan for the area.
+Further details of the Council's decision can be found in the decision statement below:

 Following submission of the Cullompton Neighbourhood Plan and the subsequent 6 week publicity period (see below), the District Council in co-operation with Cullompton Town Council, appointed Deborah McCann as the independent Examiner to carry out the examination of the plan.
 The Neighbourhood Plan was submitted to the appointed examiner, along with supporting documents and representations received during the publicity period.

 During the examination the Examiner sought clarification from Cullompton Town Council in relation to Local Green Space designations.
 Following the conclusion of the examination, the Examiner issued her report on 1st July 2020.
 Please see links to the documents below for further details: